 Why do I need landlord insurance?

 There's no legal obligation for you to have landlord insurance, but most buy-to-let mortgages come with the condition that you have it.

 Being a landlord comes with risks that you don't have when you live in your own home.
 Imagine if a tenant of yours gets hurt – you could be facing a legal claim, and if you're sued, home insurance may not cover you.

 Also, if a tenant can't stay in the property due an insured event, such as fire or flood, a landlord policy can cover the rehousing cost.
 It can even include cover for the loss of rent for the time when your tenants can't live in the property.
 Landlord insurance reflects your responsibilities and covers your risks as a landlord.
 Read more about why landlords need public liability.

 Do I need landlord buildings insurance?

 There are a few exceptions to this, but if you're the freeholder and rent out a property, you need to have landlord buildings insurance as part of your landlord policy.

 A landlord building policy would insure the structure of the building, plus built-in items such as kitchens, bathrooms and boilers in most cases.
 As such, you need to make sure the property is insured for its full rebuilding cost, including professional fees and the cost of site clearance.

 You may need expert advice to calculate the rebuilding cost, which is often a lot less than the market value.
-You can also get a rebuild cost estimate when getting a quote with Direct Line for Business.
+You can also get a rebuild cost estimate when getting a quote with us.